 - Dark tea

 Dark tea belongs to the category of post-fermented tea that can be made from green, oolong or black tea.
-The heaping procedure helps to generate its unique colour, aroma, and flavour.
-The infusion has a brownish red colour and its flavour is rich and mellow.
-Apart from black tea and green tea, Dark tea is also produced abundantly every year and it ranked third among major types of China tea.
-Representative product is puerh.
+The heaping procedure helps to generate its unique color, aroma, and flavour.
+The infusion has a brownish red color and its flavor is rich and mellow.
+Apart from black tea and green tea, dark tea is also produced abundantly every year and is ranked third among major types of China tea.
+A representative product is puerh.

 Seasonal experience of tea drinking